dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 draft: false
 visibility: false
 summary: >
-  In the last post we setup our board and made the player walk around.
+  In the last post we set up our board and made the player walk around.
   In this post we will generate terrain, push blocks and add the first outlines of our beasts.
 description: >
-  We are building the terminal game BEAST together to learn to apply Rust to a project.
+  We are building the terminal game BEAST together to learn how to apply Rust to a project.
-  This is the second part in which we generate our terrain and learn how to push our blocks.
+  This is the second part in which we generate our terrain and learn how to push blocks.
 toc: true
 readTime: true
 tags: ["rust", "terminal", "game development", "tutorial"]